tiagomassoni/research/interview.md

----
-title: Data Collection and Interviews
+# Data Collection and Interviews
----

-# Purposeful Sampling Strategy
+## Purposeful Sampling Strategy

 In this case, the inquirer selects individuals and sites for study because they can purposefully inform an understanding of the research problem and central phenomenon in the study.